Hybrid Querying Over Relational Databases and Large Language Models: Background and Problem Statement

 \subsection{Related Work}

 Answering beyond-database questions has been investigated in a variety of research efforts.
-CrowdDB~\cite{franklin2011crowddb} introduces a crowdsourced query processing system that addresses the closed-world assumption in traditional query processing.
+CrowdDB~\cite{franklin2011crowddb}, Qurk~\cite{marcus2011crowdsourced}, Deco~\cite{park2012deco}, and hQuery~\cite{parameswaran2011answering} introduce crowdsourced query processing systems that address the closed-world assumption in traditional query processing.
 However, the cost of incorporating human input can be significant, impacting both time and resources.
-Inspired by the capability of LLMs, researchers have investigated whether LLMs can be used for data cleaning tasks such as data imputation where LLMs repair dirty or missing values in data entries~\cite{narayan2022can, chen2023seed}.
+Inspired by the capabilities of LLMs, researchers have investigated whether LLMs can be used for declarative prompting~\cite{parameswaran2023revisiting} and data cleaning tasks such as data imputation where LLMs repair dirty or missing values in data entries~\cite{narayan2022can, chen2023seed}.
 While this is closely related to hybrid queries, hybrid querying over relational databases and LLMs presents its own set of challenges in combining structured and unstructured data sources, ensuring the correctness of generated data, and materializing the data for future uses.
-Furthermore, two recent works~\cite{urban2023omniscientdb, saeed2023querying} laid out the vision for augmenting relational databases with data generated from LLMs.
+Furthermore, two recent studies~\cite{urban2023omniscientdb, saeed2023querying} laid out the vision for augmenting relational databases with data generated from LLMs.
 However, due to the absence of an evaluation benchmark, both studies are limited to preliminary case studies.
 For instance, Galois~\cite{saeed2023querying} executed 46 SQL queries (drawn from the Spider benchmark~\cite{yu2018spider}) solely on LLMs, without involving any relational databases.
 Also, they manually verified the generation results, comparing the output table statistics (e.g., cardinality) and verifying content accuracy with the ground truth.
 Our proposed SWAN benchmark is built on top of databases collected in the Bird benchmark~\cite{li2024can}, which has 270x (on average) more rows compared to the databases in the Spider benchmark~\cite{yu2018spider}.
-Moreover, in addition to the content accuracy, we also compare the execution accuracy among hybrid queries (see more explanations in Section~\ref{sec:eval})
+Moreover, in addition to content accuracy, we also compare the execution accuracy among hybrid queries (see more explanations in Section~\ref{sec:eval})